Funding Opportunities for Research and Project Development through CFOT

 All occupational therapy practitioners or students in occupational therapy curricula in the state of California are eligible to submit proposals for grants or seed money.
 Membership in the Occupational Therapy Association of California (OTAC) is also a requirement.

-Awards for Research Grants are available for up to $6,000.00 to practicing occupational therapists (licensed in California) including academicians and post entry-level students engaged in independent advanced practice, doctoral level, or post-doctoral level research.
-These requests can be used to help fund items such as equipment, consultation fees, printing, postage, communications, & supplies used for individual research.
+Awards for Research Grants are available to practicing occupational therapists (licensed in California) including academicians and post entry-level students engaged in independent advanced practice, doctoral level, or post-doctoral level research.
+These requests can be used to help fund items such as equipment, consultation fees, printing, postage, communications, and supplies used for individual research.
 Research funds may only be awarded to an individual(s), not an organization, in order to avoid overhead costs.
 Applicants are advised that no indirect costs may be allocated to an institution.
-In addition applicant’s salaries are not reimbursable through these funds.
+In addition, applicant’s salaries are not reimbursable through these funds.
 Priority is given to occupational therapy outcome studies.

-Research grants will be awarded once each year at the CFOT Luncheon during the annual OTAC Conference.
-Grant requests must be submitted by June 15th each year – (Please note new and earlier due date).
+Research Grants will be awarded once each year at the CFOT Luncheon during the annual OTAC Conference.
+Grant requests must be submitted be submitted by June 15th each year.

 Seed Money: Research Projects and Program Development Projects